arry-codes/qpAdm-notebook/README.md

 - AADR dataset (recommended)
 - OR HO dataset

-AADR is preferred because it provides:
+AADR is preferred because it provides larger population coverage, includes more ancient samples, and offers better modeling resolution compared to alternative datasets.

-- Larger population coverage
-- More ancient samples
-- Better modeling resolution

-After merging, the dataset contains:

-- Target individual
-- Reference populations
-- Standardized SNP markers

-Now the data is ready for qpAdm modeling.
+After merging, the dataset contains the target individual, the selected reference populations, and standardized SNP markers aligned to the same reference panel.
+At this stage, the data is fully prepared for qpAdm modeling.

 ---